Strategizing Your Schedule

-If you have not chosen a concentration, focus on taking prerequisites for any concentrations you are exploring.
+If you have not chosen a major, focus on taking prerequisites for any majors you are exploring.
 You want to use your time to explore subjects that might lead to long term interest.
 You will have plenty of time later to take classes specifically to meet LSA requirements.

-If you are pursuing two concentrations, make sure that you understand the requirements for both.
-Some of the classes that you take might count for both concentrations.
-It is a good idea to pick one of the concentrations as your primary focus and center your planning on completing it for certain.
-That way, if something changes and you cannot complete both concentrations, you will complete one for certain.
+If you are pursuing two majors, make sure that you understand the requirements for both.
+Some of the classes that you take might count for both majors.
+It is a good idea to pick one of the majors as your primary focus and center your planning on completing it for certain.
+That way, if something changes and you cannot complete both majors, you will complete one for certain.

 How Do I Decide What Else To Take?

 Do not stress out about Meeting the LSA requirements.
 Most students find that they complete most of them without thinking about them.
+As you take courses of interest and prerequisites to possible majors, you will find that some of your degree requirements are naturally fulfilled along the way.
 Then, after a couple of years, students might need to take one or two classes to complete distribution.